MichaelsPlayground/TalkToYourDESFireCard/readme.md

 ## What is a SDM/SUN message ?

-As you can format (parts of) a Mifare DESFire tag in NDEF mode the tag will respond to an attached reader with the data that is stored in the NDEF data file.
-There are several NDEF message types available but the SDM/SUN feature uses the **URL record** where an URL is stored that points to a backend server.
+As you can format (parts of) a Mifare DESFire tag in **NDEF mode** the tag will respond to an attached reader with the data that is stored in the NDEF data file.
+There are several NDEF message types available, but the SDM/SUN feature uses the **URL record** type where an URL is stored that points to a backend server.
 When the tag is tapped to a smartphone an (installed) application will open that is capable of working with URL data, usually your browser will will open and tries to connect to the URL provided by the tag.